Delaware corporate exodus: Background

-Delaware has dominated U.S. corporate incorporations since the early 20th century, hosting approximately 68% of Fortune 500 companies and generating over $2 billion annually in franchise taxes—about 30% of the state's operating budget—as of 2025.
+Delaware has dominated U.S. corporate incorporations since the early 20th century, hosting approximately 68% of Fortune 500 companies and generating over $2 billion annually in franchise taxes, which accounted for about 30% of the state's operating budget as of 2025.
 Its appeal stems from the specialized Court of Chancery, a non-jury equity court staffed by expert jurists who provide swift, predictable resolutions under the flexible Delaware General Corporation Law (DGCL).
-This framework has historically favored managerial discretion via the "business judgment rule," minimizing second-guessing of board decisions absent conflicts of interest.
+This framework has historically favored managerial discretion via the "business judgment rule," minimizing the second-guessing of board decisions absent conflicts of interest.

 However, a series of Chancery Court decisions in the early 2020s, particularly those applying the stringent "entire fairness" standard to transactions involving controlling stockholders (e.g., founders or large investors), heightened litigation risks.
 These rulings, often authored or presided over by Chancellor McCormick—who assumed the role in 2021—shifted toward greater scrutiny of executive pay, merger approvals, and conflicted transactions, aligning more closely with plaintiff-friendly outcomes.
 Proponents view this as essential for protecting minority shareholders in an era of concentrated ownership, while detractors decry it as activism that undermines director protections and innovation, especially in tech and cryptocurrency sectors reliant on founder-led governance.